evmts/tevm-monorepo/docs/reference/http-fork.md

 The evmts transport will use the local execution environment by default but does proxy some reads/writes to the underlying forkUrl.

-If familiar with forge, you can think of EVMts [execute](./execute.md) as calling [forge script](https://book.getfoundry.sh/tutorials/solidity-scripting) on your `.s.sol` script file and this transport as being [anvil](https://book.getfoundry.sh/anvil/)

 - **Example**

 ```ts